isarnassiri/scDIV/index.md

 install_github("isarnassiri/scDIV")
 ```

 All dependency packages automatically will be downloaded, installed and loaded from CRAN-like repositories.
-We only tested scQCEA in the R version 4.1.3 (2022-03-10) environment.
+We only tested scDIV in the R version 4.1.3 (2022-03-10) environment.
 You need to have root permission for this distribution, including the installation of any package.

 You can find sample input files in `system.file("extdata", package = "scDIV")` folder.